John Arlott: Television commentary

-Arlott undertook some BBC television cricket commentary, between 1964 and 1968 featuring matches between various counties vs an International Cavaliers X1, which were played on Sundays with 25 overs per side and then primarily on the Sunday League from 1969–1980.
+Arlott undertook some BBC television cricket commentary, between 1964 and 1968 featuring matches between various counties vs an International Cavaliers X1, which were played on Sundays with 25 overs per side and then primarily on the Sunday League from 1969 to 1980.
 These John Player Sunday League limited over fixtures were 40 overs a side and were usually played between 2.00 pm and 6.30 pm.
 Arlott commentated on the first 20 overs of each innings with Jim Laker usually covering the last 20.
 He also briefly wrote, directed and narrated a topical local series for the BBC called ABC of the South in the 1960s but radio was his true metier.

 Commentating style

 Arlott was a popular commentator partly because of his gift for poetic phraseology.
 The BBC commented that "the style of commentary owed much to the poet in John.
 He would relish the phrases he used to describe what he saw and leave his colleagues wishing they could have thought of them," while Wisden wrote: "it is his unique gift for cricket commentary which will bring him lasting fame...
 His commentary technique was strongly influenced by his poetic sense.
 With the economy of a poet he could describe a piece of play without fuss or over-elaboration, being always conscious of its rhythm and mindful of its background.
 He was never repetitive or monotonous, except for effect.
 The listener's imagination was given free rein."

-One comment often noted was made in 1975, to describe a shot by Clive Lloyd as "the stroke of a man knocking a thistle top off with a walking stick."
+One comment often noted was made during the 1975 Cricket World Cup final, in which West Indian captain Clive Lloyd scored a century: Arlott described one shot by Lloyd as "the stroke of a man knocking a thistle top off with a walking stick."
 On England's 1948–9 tour to South Africa, the England captain George Mann was bowled by his namesake Tufty Mann.
 Arlott memorably described it as "a case of Mann's inhumanity to Mann".
 He also had the advantage of a very distinctive voice.
 Frank Keating wrote of his "articulate, leisurely, confiding countryman's burr".
 Keating also compared his stature as a radio journalist with those of Richard Dimbleby and Alistair Cooke.